es-socrates/getty/README.md

 If you want, adjust SESSION_TTL_SECONDS to decide how long each session lasts (default 259200 seconds = 72 hours).

+### Important

+If you want to share your widget publicly, use the widget link and add the parameter ?token=YOUR_PUBLIC_TOKEN.

+**Example:** `/widgets/last-tip?token=YOUR_PUBLIC_TOKEN`.

+Anyone with that link will see the widget data in real time; you can revoke access by regenerating the public token from the dashboard.

 **This is an independent project; it is not an official Odysee product.** Visit **Getty's official** website for more information: [Getty.sh](https://getty.sh/).

 ## Made with love for Odysee ❤️